grantsrb/blotching/readme.md

         the blotch probability.
 0 means no blotching. blotching is effectively contiguous dropout.
 It is kept to complete sequences, however, rather than fully random.
+    "contig_blotches": bool
+        if true, will allow contiguous blotches.
+If false, will separate blotch segments by at least one semantic step

     "d_model": int
         the embedding and hidden state dimensionality of the model